testing-library/eslint-plugin-testing-library/docs/rules/prefer-presence-queries.md

-# Enforce specific queries when checking appearance or disappearance of elements (prefer-presence-queries)
+# Enforce specific queries when checking element is present or not (prefer-presence-queries)

 The (DOM) Testing Library allows to query DOM elements using different types of queries such as `get*` and `query*`.
 Using `get*` throws an error in case the element is not found, while `query*` returns null instead of throwing (or empty array for `queryAllBy*` ones).
 These differences are useful in some situations: